DeviceFuture/spec/0001-0999/0001-devicefuture-proposal.md

 The ThunderNet Browser will also decrypt and decompress resources so that the contents of those resources can be presented to the visitor.

+### ThunderNet QR
+ThunderNet Browser will include a feature to share resources with other endpoints through a completely offline method called ThunderNet QR.
+Since QR codes have become more and more versatile over the years, it is possible to store kilobytes of data within a single QR matrix.
+If one visitor wants another visitor to see an article, the first visitor can use the ThunderNet QR feature within ThunderNet Browser to generate a QR code which summarises the article.
+Then, the second visitor can scan the generated QR code to receive a copy of the resource.

+Resources may be split up into a series of QR codes if they are especially large.
+These QR codes can then be scanned one-at-a-time to receive the resource in parts.

 ## Footnotes
 [F1] https://github.com/LZMA-JS/LZMA-JS